-Steven Pluss is a Vice President of TSL.
-He is also a TPG and TSSP Partner and has been the Chief Financial Officer and Chief Risk Officer of TSSP since 2013.
+Steven Pluss is a Vice President of TSLX.
+He is also a TPG and TSSP Partner and has been the Chief Risk Officer of TSSP since 2013, as well as the Chief Financial Officer from 2013 to 2016.
 Prior to joining TSSP, Mr. Pluss was a Managing Director and co-head of the Goldman Sachs Specialty Lending Group at Goldman, Sachs & Co., where he worked from 2004 to 2013.
 From 1999 to 2004, Mr. Pluss was a Partner, Founder and Managing Member of RTV Ventures, a special situations lending joint venture with Goldman, Sachs & Co.
 Mr. Pluss received a B.B.A from Texas A&M University and an M.B.A from Southern Methodist University.